eStep/docker-intro/setup.md

 [installation instructions for windows](https://docs.docker.com/mac/step_one/)

 ## Linux
+Make sure you have 64 bit linux version.
+You cannot run `docker-engine` on 32 bit linux.
 Even though docker can be installed in most linux distributions with a package manager, we recommend using VirtualBox and `docker-machine`.